lowRISC/opentitan/site/landing/content/privacy-policy.md

 # Cookies

-To make this website work properly, we sometimes place small data files called “cookies” on your device.
+To make this website work properly, we sometimes place small data files called "cookies" on your device.
 Most big websites do this too.

 # What are cookies?